somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 Similar to Represeantation Theory above, category theory generalizes this idea and uses different rigidities in the target space: categories instead of absolutely rigid vector spaces.
 Since we can't know the objects directly, we represent them in more rigid or less rigid forms to be able to control them better.
 Hence study of objects can be replaced by study of maps from the object to others.

-Q) Once we establish that there does exist a way to represent a phenomenon mathematically, one may ask about whether it can be done in finite time or in a suitable finite dimensional parameter space or something else which is the complexity question.
-If the complexity question is answered by demonstration, it may be that we are capturing some approximate version of the phenomenon but not the phenomenon itself.
-But can we establish the representation question in itself?
-For example, recently Prof. Tao proved the Collatz conjecture for almost all numbers (in the logarithmic density sense), proving almost boundedness,  by constructing an invariant measure on them but that didn't get us close to settling the conjecture because the "almost all" doesn't represent the complete dynamics of the Collatz map.
-Similarly mathematical models may be working for us to represent 'almost all' situations to make us feel they are an accurate model but in reality it may not be a 'faithful' representation.

 ### Addition as a Language